JacobGrisham/Professional-Portfolio/README.md

 -   Complete

 ## 🚀 Getting Started
-To run this project, install it locally using npm
+To run this project locally, install dependencies using npm
 ```
 $ npm install
 ```
-Then run parcel in development mode to make any changes
+Then run parcel in development mode and node-sass in watch mode to make any changes
 ```
-$ npm run-script dev
+$ npm run-script start:dev
 ```
 Copy and paste this address into the browser: http://localhost:3000

 ## 📐 Tests
--   Add test
+-   LambdaTest cross browser testing

 ## 🔒 License
 Copyright Notice and Statement: currently not offering any license.
 Permission only to view and download.